dkatanasova/github-mytestslides/_posts/0000-01-02-dkatanasova.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to dkatanasova slide project!"
 ---
 This is an update from dkatanasova.
 Use the left arrow to go back!